UK fires ambassador to the US Peter Mandelson over his links to Jeffrey Epstein

 He is also a skilled – critics say ruthless – political operator whose mastery of political intrigue brought him the nickname “Prince of Darkness.”

 It’s rare for a politician, rather than a career civil servant, to be given a key U.K. ambassadorial post.
-The center-left former lawmaker was not an obvious emissary to the Trump administration.
-Mandelson once called Trump a “danger to the world” — words he later said were “ill-judged and wrong.”
+Mandelson was not an obvious choice as emissary to the Trump administration: he once called Trump a “danger to the world," words he later said were “ill-judged and wrong.”

-The focus on Mandelson over his links to Epstein accentuated this week after the Democrats on the House Oversight Committee released a 50th birthday album compiled in 2003 for Epstein, who at the time was a wealthy and well-connected financier.
-In that album, Mandelson called Epstein “my best pal" in a handwritten note.

-Other alleged contributors to the album that was compiled by British convicted sex trafficker Ghislaine Maxwell were Trump himself, former President Bill Clinton and attorney Alan Dershowitz in a “friends” section, and included other letters with sexually provocative language.

 Jill Lawless in London contributed to this report.